itratfazal-ioer/Urban-Structure-and-Policy/README.md

-# Urban Structure and Policy
+# Training data for building type classification

 This repository contains documentation and workflows used for the SUBDENSE research group.
 It currently includes the following folders: